 To everyone’s delight, Brazil has launched their new digital nomad visa in February 2022!
 Remote workers worldwide will have a chance to live and work remotely from this beautiful South American country.

-Known for its beaches, exciting nightlife, carnivals, rainforest and great food, Brazil is an excellent fit for digital nomads looking to feed their souls with wonder.
+Known for its beaches, exciting nightlife, carnivals, rain forest and great food, Brazil is an excellent fit for digital nomads looking to feed their souls with wonder.
 With the digital nomad visa, it has never been easier to enter and stay long-term in Brazil.
 Is this what you are looking for?
-Then this guide will enrich you with important information about relocating to Brazil, like the visa requirements and taxes, the best cities to live, safety, cost of living and remote workers’ favourite spots in Brazil!
+Then this guide will enrich you with important information about relocating to Brazil, like the visa requirements and taxes, the best cities to live, safety, cost of living and remote workers’ favorite spots in Brazil!

 Brazil remote working and digital nomad visa